tsparticles/tsparticles/components/angular/README.md

     console.log(main);

-    // Starting from 1.19.0 you can add custom presets or shape here, using the current tsParticles instance (main) }
+    // Starting from 1.19.0 you can add custom presets or shape here, using the current tsParticles instance (main)
+    // this loads the tsparticles package bundle, it's the easiest method for getting everything ready
+    // starting from v2 you can add only the features you need reducing the bundle size loadFull(main);
+  }
 }
 ```